ablaamim/Piscine-42/readme.md

 > “It’s harder to read code than to write it.” — Joel Spolsky

+## Requirements for this projet :

+* Rigor .

+* The will to learn .

+* Simple manipulation of a mouse and keyboard.

+---

 </p>
 <p align="center">
 <img src ="https://msmariapoppies.files.wordpress.com/2020/09/aye-aye-capitain.gif?w=498" width="600">